gmartin1603/tcr-parking/requirements/Frontend.md

 ## Frontend

-The frontend will be a web application that will be used by customers to reserve a parking spot and order food.
-The frontend will also be used by parking lot attendants to see the parking spots that are reserved and the parking spots that are available.
-The frontend will also be used by concession stand workers to see the food orders that need to be prepared.
+The frontend will consist of a web application that will be used by customers to reserve a parking spots and place advance orders.

+A separate web application installed on local devices will be used by parking lot attendants and concession stand workers.

 ## Blueprint
 ### CMS Modules